railsjazz/rails_live_reload/README.md

 ## Configuration

-### There are two modes:
+### There are three modes:
+1. `:websocket` - This is a default mode which uses websockets to trigger page reloading.
-1. `:long_polling` - This is a default mode, it uses [long polling](https://javascript.info/long-polling) techunique, client opens a connection that will hang until either change is detected, or timeout happens, if later, a new connection is oppened
+2. `:long_polling` - **[Deprecated]** This mode uses [long polling](https://javascript.info/long-polling) techunique, client opens a connection that will hang until either change is detected, or timeout happens, if later, a new connection is oppened.
-2. `:polling` - This mode will use regular polling to detect changes, you can configure custom `polling_interval` (default is 100ms).
+3. `:polling` - **[Deprecated]** This mode will use regular polling to detect changes, you can configure custom `polling_interval` (default is 100ms).
 We recommend using `:long_polling` as it makes much less requests to the server.

+Keep in mind that `mode` configuration is **deprecated** and will be removed in the future, with `:websocket` be the only one available, in case you think that modes like `:long_polling` or `:polling` should be preserved feel free to open an issue.

 ### Create initializer `config/initializers/rails_live_reload.rb`: